alexamies/buddhist-dictionary/data/dictionary/dictionary-readme.txt

 1. Foreign key problems when loading data.
    MySQL is poor on informing you which rows have foreign key violations.
    However, it prevents you from doing the entire load operation.
+   If additional data is added to the tables and not formatted properly then you might have this problem.

    If you have errors about foreign keys, then drop the tables and disable the foreign key constraints with this command:

    > SET foreign_key_checks = 0;

    Load the data.
-Look for the foreign key problem with a select statement like
+Look for the foreign key problem with a select statement.
+   For the Sanskrit table use a statement like

    > SELECT id FROM sanskrit WHERE grammar NOT IN (SELECT id FROM sans_grammar);

+   For the character table use a statement like

+   > SELECT unicode FROM characters WHERE type NOT IN (SELECT type FROM character_types);

-   Fix the problems then set the relational check on with
+   Fix the problems by editing the data text file then set the relational check on with

    > SET foreign_key_checks = 1;